NativeScript/docs/content/guide/data-binding.md

 ## Using data converters

-Often data within ViewModel is stored in a way that is optimized for best performance of tasks like search, replace and so on.
-Unfortunately, the way computers store data differs a lot with a human readable format.
-Probably the best example is the `Date` object.
+Often data within the Model is stored in a way that is optimized for best performance regarding tasks such as search, replace etc. Unfortunately, the way computers store data differs significantly from human-readable formats.
+One fitting example is the Date object.
 In JavaScript, Date actually is a very big number that represents milliseconds from `01.01.1970` which does not speak much to any human.
-Here comes the use of data converters which basically are functions that formats the data (from Model) in a human readable format (display in UI).
+This is where data converters come into play.
+Data converters are essentially functions that format the data from the Model into a human-readable format for display in the UI.

  <!-- TODO: Add SB+Preview -->